California Insurance Claim Deadlines and Timeframes

 If your home has not been fully rebuilt by the time your policy comes up for renewal, the insurer must consult with you about what limits and coverages are needed during reconstruction, adjust the policy accordingly, and adjust the premium to reflect the change.
 This prevents carriers from either dropping you or charging full premiums for a structure that no longer exists.

-If your total loss was caused by a declared disaster and was not due to your own negligence, the insurer must offer to renew your policy at least once.
+If your total loss was caused by a declared disaster and was not due to your own negligence, the insurer must offer to renew your policy for at least the next two annual renewal periods, but no less than 24 months of coverage from the date of the loss.
 This prevents the practice of non-renewing disaster victims immediately after paying their claims.
 For more on the broader market context, see our article on the California insurance crisis.

 Summary: Disaster-Specific Deadlines at a Glance